wp-plugins/easy-wp-feed-widget/readme.txt

 == Screenshots ==

+1. Widget settings.
+2. Sample of the widget on a website.
+(Style is not in widget)

 == Changelog ==

+= 1.2 =
+Added settings for Always show title.

+= 1.1 =
+Added settings for Ignore timezone.

 = 1.0.1 =
 Added link to "there are num in feed" if link exist.